inform-us/requirements_specifications/informus/rules/All targets.md

 ---
 **ALTERNATE - ALL TARGETS SET IN ICU NAVIGATOR - CALENDAR DAY VERSION**

+*Note this is a concept as of now...
+January 2025.
+We are not building this chart.*

 Proportion of 'all targets set' in ICU navigators